 (1) Micro-Purchase Method is intended to minimize the burden for purchases of very small amounts.
-A micro-purchase is a single purchase or transaction that has a total aggregate cost that is equal to or less than \$10,000; total aggregate cost may consist of one product and/or service or multiple products and/or services.
-Separate aggregate purchases may occur weekly, monthly or annually.
+A micro-purchase is a single purchase or transaction that has a total aggregate cost that is equal to or less than \$10,000.00; total aggregate cost may consist of one product and/or service or multiple products and/or services.